Matssim/Live_Project-Appbuilder9000/README.md

             breweries.append(brewerylist)
         return render(request, "PortlandBreweries/OpenBreweryDB.html", {'breweries': breweries})

-I then included a search bar letting the user to input a query, which is concatenated to a separate JSON request that queries the full database based on that input and returns a commensurate response, rendered to a separate search result view.
+I then included a search bar letting the user to input a query, which is concatenated to a separate JSON request that queries the full database based on that input and returns a commensurate response, rendered to a separate <a href="https://github.com/Matssim/Live_Project-Appbuilder9000/blob/main/AppBuilder9000/AppBuilder9000/PortlandBreweries/templates/PortlandBreweries/OBDBsearchResults.html">search result view</a>.

     def DBsearchResults(request):
         input = request.GET.get('q', '')